 skip to Main Content

 A crown is a prosthetic cap that resembles the color, form, and shape of a natural tooth.
 It is used to cover, strengthen, and restore a missing tooth due to damage or extraction.
 A crown has several uses in dentistry which provides a practical solution for fixing specific dental issues.
-Midgette Family Dentistry has invested in the latest dental technologies and equipment to provide a more convenient solution for every patient’s needs including CEREC Crowns.
+Modern Family Dentistry has invested in the latest dental technologies and equipment to provide a more convenient solution for every patient’s needs including CEREC Crowns.

 dental crown and bridge